 Black Adam was not left powerless.
 With his powers returned, he followed a trail of flowers to where Felix Faust has been keeping a resurrected Isis.
 Black Adam freed her.
 However, Isis was vengeful and wanted to wipe humanity off the face of the Earth.
 Mary Marvel, still corrupted by power, worked with them.
 She forced Billy to take some of Black Adam's power, corrupting him as well.
 The Justice Society and the wizard Shazam tried to stop them.
 He convinced Black Adam to return to Teth-Adam, which also de-powered Mary, Billy, and Isis.
 Shazam then turned Black Adam and Isis into statues and refused to return Captain Marvel and Mary's powers.

-A resurrected Osiris brought the statues to Kandaq.
+A resurrected Osiris brought the statues to Kahndaq.

 Life before Eternity

-Before becoming a champion of The Wizard, Teth Adam had lived the harsh painful life of a slave in the barbarian ruled Egyptian nations of Kandaq.
-The very homeland his benefactor fled from when he was still a mortal mystic practitioner; he, his young nephew Aman and their family were led to live harsh painful lives slaving away under the mongol horde of the tyrannic Ibac The First.
-After somehow escaping his captivity Adam managed to subdue his nephews slaver master and rescue the boy only to mournfully disclose to him he was unable to save his father or mother; Adams sister.
-Just as they made they're escape Teth had been mortally wounded and was bleeding out, he begged his nephew to leave him behind to save himself but the kindly lad refused saying they would escape together.
+Before becoming a champion of The Wizard, Teth Adam had lived the harsh painful life of a slave in the barbarian-ruled Egyptian nations of Kahndaq.
+The very homeland his benefactor fled from when he was still a mortal mystic practitioner; he, his young nephew Aman and their family were led to live harsh painful lives slaving away under the Mongol horde of the tyrannic Ibac The First.
+After somehow escaping his captivity Adam managed to subdue his nephew's slaver master and rescue the boy only to mournfully disclose to him he was unable to save his father or mother; Adam's sister.
+Just as they made their escape Teth had been mortally wounded and was bleeding out, he begged his nephew to leave him behind to save himself but the kindly lad refused saying they would escape together.

 The cowering ex-king threatened Adam he was still lord of this land and that he could arrange for him only for the avenging champion to curse him frozen in stone with but a word.
-The years that followed while involving lording over Kandaq as it's protectorate like he promised , eventually becoming a pharaoh of his own province who destroyed and and all invading forces who threatened it and it's people; remain mostly a mystery save that the council eventually discovered his treachery in the death of their rightful champion and did battle with him losing most of they're member in the conflict of locking him away for nearly 5 millenia.
+The years that followed while involving lording over Kahndaq as its protectorate as he promised, eventually becoming a pharaoh of his own province who destroyed and all invading forces who threatened it and its people; remain mostly a mystery save that the council eventually discovered his treachery in the death of their rightful champion and did battle with him losing most of they're member in the conflict of locking him away for nearly five millennia.